llesoil/TL_cross_soft/replication/x26x/README.md

 #### 1- c] Configuration space

 The file x264_x265_options.ipynb details the generation of the chosen 5000 configurations.
 The configurations are the same for *x264* and *x265*.
+We validate the sampling by applying one-sample Kolmogorov-Smirnov tests (compare the cumulative distributive functions of the generated distribution to the theorical uniform distribution, and check if the results are consistent).

 Each configuration (e.g. configuration n°1) is launched by a ``.sh`` file, in the script folder (resp. the 1.sh in the x264 folder for x264).
 Due to the difference of logs between *x264* and *x265*, we separate the scripts measuring *x264*'s performance from the *x265*'s scripts.
 However, the measurement process could be optimized (TODO = unify the script with if condition depending on software).